 The cassette was 90 minutes in length, with about 32 individual tunes.
 Here’s some highlights:

 In 1984 the four members of SCW were all students at the University of Waterloo in Ontario, Canada.
-Jeff-o and dWM had enrolled in computer music courses, thereby gaining access to the electronic music studio in the basement of Conrad Grebel College.
+Jeff-o and dWM had enrolled in David Huron‘s computer music course, thereby gaining access to the electronic music studio in the basement of Conrad Grebel College.
 The studio was equipped with recording facilities, a grand piano, a Roland Juno-60 synthesizer, an E-mu Drumulator, and a huge Moog modular synthesizer (either a model 55 or 3C).
 SCW had absolutely no idea what they were doing when they were using most of the gear, especially the Moog.
 However large portions of the first SCW tape release were created and recorded in this studio.

 Here is a raw recording of experimentation using the Moog modular and Juno-60 (with the Moog sequencer triggering the Juno arpeggiator).
 Some of this material was used on the first SCW cassette tape release.